yhomarys-qa/qa-portfolio/02-Test-Cases/Checkout/TC-010_Validate_Country_Field_With_Uppercase_Characters.md

-# TC-010 - Validate Country Field With Uppercase Characters
+# TC-010 - Validate the Country field with uppercase letters

 ## 🧪 Test Steps
 1. Open the application